 Broadcaster and naturalist Chris Packham has condemned the apparent refusal to take HS2 to task saying “Natural England knows, we all know that the use of hawks is an exercise in lip service so HS2 can say they are doing something.
 But we all know it’s bullsh*t and there is no way it’s going to work”.

-It is an offence under the Wildlife and Countryside Act (1981) to kill, injure or take wild birds, or to damage their nests when in use from 1 March to 31 August and the idea that flying trained hawks could stop birds nesting in a broadleaf woodland has also been widely dismissed by non-government conservation bodies including the Warwickshire Wildlife Trust (WWT), The Woodland Trust and the RSPB.
+It is an offence under the Wildlife and Countryside Act (1981) to kill, injure or take wild birds, or to damage their nests when in use.
+This legislation provides legal protection for 12 months for the year including the official bird breeding season from March to August and the idea that flying trained hawks could stop birds nesting in a broadleaf woodland has also been widely dismissed by non-government conservation bodies such as the Warwickshire Wildlife Trust (WWT), The Woodland Trust and the RSPB.

 During a recent site visit to Broadwells Wood, RSPB’s Central and Eastern Operations Director Jeff Knott said: “There is no chance at all that flying a couple of Harris’ Hawk backwards and forwards through this wood is going to disturb the birds and prevent them breeding at all.